 I am an advocate of identifying a legal niche and specializing [in it] since it is so hard to be a generalist and render competent service.
 Also, from a marketing standpoint a solo practitioner needs an identifying theme which sets him or her apart from the thousands of other lawyers.

 I plan to take early retirement from my university position in about four years, gradually increasing my practice so that I am investing about forty hours per week.
 My focus will continue in the area of administrative law, with more attention to federal agencies and less to immigration.
 I will be moving my office to San Francisco, and opening an office in Seattle in two years.
 I may hire an associate in 1998.

 My type of practice lends itself nicely to a "virtual" office existence, permitting me to operate anywhere in the world.
 Much of my legal work is conducted with the assistance of CD ROMs, internet links with Lexis-Nexis, FAX and conference calls.
 I strive to keep court appearances, hearings and depositions which I must attend in person, particularly in geographically remote areas, to a minimum.
 I recommend the virtual office highly to the solo practitioner because of the high cost of office overhead.

 Because of the specialized focus of my practice, the law school courses of greatest applicability were in administrative law, constitutional law and civil procedure.
 Everything else, e.g., immigration and customs law, I have had to pick up on my own.
 The American Immigration Lawyers Association has a good mentoring program, and offers a number of books, manuals and courses to develop expertise.
 These resources have been critical in my practice.
-Graduates of Northwestern might consider joining one of the Bar association sections for their CLE opportunities and to acquire mentors.
+Graduates of Northwestern California University might consider joining one of the Bar association sections for their CLE opportunities and to acquire mentors.